w3c/wai-media-guide/index.md

 * Many people who are **Deaf** can read text well.
 They get the audio information from **transcripts** or **captions**.
 Some cannot, and prefer **sign language**.
 * Many people who are **hard of hearing** like to listen to the audio to hear what they can, and have **captions** to fill in what they can't hear adequately.
 * Some people who have **difficulty processing auditory information** also use **captions**.
 Many use **transcripts** so they can read at their own pace.
 * People who are **blind** can't see videos.
-They get important visuals from **audio description of visual information**, usually separate from the main video.
+They use **audio description of visual information** to understand what's going on visually.
 * People who are **Deaf-blind** use a screen reader and Braille to read **descriptive transcripts** that include the audio and visual information as text.
-* Some people **cannot focus and comprehend auditory or visual information** when there is changing visuals.
+* Some people **cannot focus and comprehend auditory or visual information** when there are changing visuals.
 For most videos, they also need **descriptive transcripts**.

 ## How to Make Audio and Video Accessible